-Mashad is knows as Iran’s most conservative city, and on the streets that’s certainly noticeable.
-Most women wear chadors but it even looks like there are just less women out on the street.
-Except near the shrine where I have to slowly shuffle past the security amongst a never ending stream of visitors until I’m fished out of the stream by some women who instruct me to wait until a personal guide shows up.
-She takes me past some museums and a specially trained cleric whom I can ask theological question though unfortunately for him I’m much more interested in the actual history of the shrine itself.
-I can’t get to the actual shrine itself though.
-I’d have to convert first which seems like more trouble than it’s worth.
+Mashad is known as Iran’s most conservative city, and on the streets that’s certainly noticeable.
+Most women wear chadors and it even looks like there are just fewer women out on the streets.
+Except that is near the shrine where I have to slowly shuffle past security amongst a never-ending stream of visitors until I’m fished out of the stream by some women who instruct me to wait until a personal guide shows up.
+She takes me past some museums and a specially trained cleric whom I can ask theological question, though unfortunately for him I’m much more interested in the actual history of the shrine itself.
+I can’t get to the actual shrine itself though – I’d have to convert to Islam first which seems like more trouble than it’s worth.

-The stiffing strictness stops at the front door.
+The stifling strictness of Mashad ends at the front door.
 The place where I’m couchsurfing seems to be the gathering place for the city’s secular.
-In the evening I join some people in going to a casual get together where stalled out for the guests are, apart from the expected chips and fruit juice, are also bottles of vodka and weed.
-Virtually the last things I was expected to run into in Mashad.
-The next evening I end exchanging old Soviet jokes with jokes about Ayatollah Khomeini with some people who invited me for dinner.
+In the evening I join some people going to a casual get-together where on offer to the guests, alongside the expected chips and fruit juice, are bottles of vodka and weed.
+Virtually the last things I was expecting to run into in Mashad.
+The next evening I end up exchanging old Soviet jokes with jokes about Ayatollah Khomeini with some people who invite me over for dinner.

-Together with him and a cousin we spent a day visiting an old caravansersai and Nishapur, once one of Asia’s most important city until it was burnt down by Genghis Khan’s hordes.
-Though it’s current incarnation doesn’t reflect its former status well but just thinking about the city’s history leaves me in awe.
+Together with him and a cousin I spend a day visiting an old caravanserai and Nishapur, once one of Asia’s most important cities until it was burnt down by Genghis Khan’s hordes.
+Though its current incarnation doesn’t reflect its former status well, just thinking about the city’s history leaves me in awe.